dariasof/protein-transformer/README.md

 raw material for the training-dynamics emergence study — they cannot be retrofitted later.
 Checkpoints are mirrored to the HuggingFace Hub.

+**Attention extraction.** Sequences are run one at a time with `return_attentions=True`, and the `[CLS]` row and column are stripped so the resulting `[n_layers, n_heads, L, L]` tensor aligns positionally with the contact map.
+Two assertions guard the alignment: attention rows must sum to 1 before stripping (catching a forgotten `eval()`, a pre-softmax tensor, or a transposition), and the stripped shape must equal the sequence length.
+MLM masking is not applied — mask tokens distort attention patterns.

+**Unresolved residues.** ProteinNet stores residues without coordinates as `[0, 0, 0]`.
+The origin is a real point in space, so a residue near it would otherwise register as being in contact with every unresolved residue.
+Both endpoints of a pair must be masked, not just one.
+Covered by a regression test.

 ---

 ## Roadmap